 To Get Crazy Creative, Inside or Out

-The Children’s Museum of the Arts offers more than 50 camps in two locations: at the museum in downtown Manhattan or at the summer shangri-la of Governors Island.
+Children’s Museum of the Arts offers more than 50 camps in two locations: at the museum in downtown Manhattan or at the summer shangri-la of Governors Island.
 (Campers take the ferry over together.)
-A small sampling of subjects includes Fairy Tale Films, Toy Design, Claymation, Printmaking, Wearable Kinetic Sculpture, Textiles, Soft Sculpture and Film Animation.
-Camps are available for kids ranging from six to 15.
+A small sampling of subjects includes Environmental Art, Stories on Film, Photography, Landscape Painting, Claymation, and more.
+Camps are available for kids ranging from five to 15.

 For Co-ed Baseball in Prospect Park